forrestbaer/launchpad-pro-multimidi/README.md

 # Launchpad Pro MultiMIDI
 ## OpenLAUNCH - The Future of Midi Devices!

 Open source firmware for the Novation Launchpad Pro grid controller!
-A structure based on a central State Machine and Atomic Design principals for:
+A structure based on a central State Machine and multiple Launchpad "Apps" in one (removed Atomic Design structure for more direct pattern)

-- Providing guidance to structuring code in the form of
-- Atoms: the parts that make up the precise, myopic core functionality (going deeper than buttons because that's all LPP is): visual, time, midi, function
-- Molecules: Buttons/Pads (the basic unit on LPP), Music Constructs, Time Constructs, IO
-- Organisms: Sets of Pads, Sets of Time, and Sets of Data
-- Environments: "Pages" or Surfaces, State, and Overlays (the Top Level Units)

 # How to Install Launchpad Pro Custom Firmware (easy!)